-G. Each comprehensive community college shall develop agreements for postsecondary attainment with the public high schools in the school divisions that such comprehensive community college serves specifying the options for students to complete an associate degree, the Passport Program, of the Uniform Certificate of General Studies Program, a Career Studies Certificate, or a high-demand industry-recognized credential concurrent with a high school diploma.
-Such agreements shall specify the credit available for dual enrollment and concurrent enrollment courses and Advanced Placement, Cambridge International Assessment Education, and International Baccalaureate courses with-qualifying college-qualifying exam scores of three or higher.
+G. Each comprehensive community college shall develop agreements for postsecondary attainment with the public high schools in the school divisions that such comprehensive community college serves specifying the options for students to complete an associate degree, the Passport Program, of the Uniform Certificate of General Studies Program, or a high-demand industry-recognized credential concurrent with a high school diploma.
+Such agreements shall specify the credit available for dual enrollment and concurrent enrollment courses and Advanced Placement and International Baccalaureate courses with-qualifying college-qualifying exam scores-of three or higher.